 12:18 AM Awards Ceremony

 PLEASE NOTE: This DCI Live! webcast will be available for viewing primarily on desktop computers.
-Mobile streaming is available through the DCI.org iPhone app, with the anticipated launch of brand new custom mobile apps designed for the Android phone and iPad in the coming weeks.
+Mobile streaming is available through the DCI.org iPhone app, with the anticipated launch of brand new custom mobile apps designed for the Android phone and iPad in the coming weeks by mobile game development company.
 Both webcasts can be accessed as part of a season-long subscription package or pay-per-view.

 What to Watch for in Minneapolis